ironpillow/willhaley.com/content/blog/2017-10-19-extlinux-menu.markdown

 > EXTLINUX is a Syslinux variant which boots from a Linux filesystem

-It provides (as far as I can tell) all the functionality of SYSLINUX with the bonus that you can boot from these filesystems.
+It provides (as far as I can tell) all the functionality of SYSLINUX with the [bonus that you can boot from these filesystems](http://www.syslinux.org/wiki/index.php?title=EXTLINUX).

-`FAT12/16/32, NTFS, ext2/3/4, Btrfs, XFS, UFS/FFS`{{% cite "http://www.syslinux.org/wiki/index.php?title=EXTLINUX" %}}
+`FAT12/16/32, NTFS, ext2/3/4, Btrfs, XFS, UFS/FFS`

 If you have an `ext4` formatted disk with the `bootable` flag enabled on the parition, you can do the following to set up a fun custom boot menu.